OhStan/OcularDisease/README.md

 <br>

 ## Objective
-Our objective is to build a Convolutional Neural Network (CNN) model that can classify out of the given six common ocular diseases and normal fundus.
+Our objective is to build a Convolutional Neural Network (CNN) model from scratch that can classify out of the given six common ocular diseases and normal fundus.
 <br>

 ## Labels and Class Distribution